Ten years ago, searching for a part-time sales manager was not as straightforward or desirable…

 What is Fractional Sales Management?

-Our firm began practicing fractional sales management in early 2006, and nearly twenty years later, in 2024, we have continued without much modification to its origins.
-We didn’t create the term, but we are part of the history of a once hard-to-find service that has emerged.
+Our firm began practicing fractional sales management in early 2006, and nearly 20 years later, in 2025, we have continued with little modification from its origins.
+We didn’t create the term, but we are part of the history of a once hard-to-fill role that has emerged.

 Fractional Sales Management solves a common challenge facing small business owners, impeding their ability to scale business growth.
 These companies have plateaued or hit a sales ceiling.
-The effort, strategies, and salespeople propelling them to the current sales volume are no longer enough to achieve higher sales.
+The effort, strategies, and salespeople that have propelled them to their current sales volume are no longer enough to achieve higher sales.
 Hiring a quality sales manager is the obvious solution, but finding one can seem nearly impossible for most small businesses.
 Not just hiring any sales manager or promoting a top salesperson in hopes of magic, but finding a qualified sales management professional who will accept and embrace the role is the challenge fractional sales managers are now solving.
-Later in this article, you’ll learn why finding a quality sales manager is challenging.
+Later in this article, you’ll learn why finding a quality sales manager is difficult.

 Without a professional sales manager providing “sales leadership,” sales teams are often left alone or managed by the business owner.
 Most owners do not possess the experience, time, or know-how to scale up a sales department.
 Some owners are skilled at selling, but hiring and developing other salespeople is not their strength.
 Underestimating the value of a sales leader who will bring out the best in salespeople and create a culture that will attract better talent will often prolong plateaued sales levels.